CameronMcGuffie/example-rentacar/README.md

 ## How to run

-To run, you will need to do things manually for now.

-1. cd to api
-2. Run `rails s`
+To run this code, you can run it in docker.

+1. Ensure docker is installed
-3. Open a new terminal and cd to web
+2. Open a terminal in the directory
-4. `npm install`
-5. `npm run start`
+3. Run `docker-compose build` and then `docker-compose up -d`
-6. Connect to your local React page (`http://localhost:3001/`)
+4. Connect to your local React page (`http://localhost:3000/`)

-This will definitely be automated with Docker at some point.

 Note, the Ruby is quite primitive as I have not used it in a long time and have been trying to get back in context in this time.